eclipse-openj9/openj9-website/benchmark/quarkus.md

 # OpenJDK 11 performance on Quarkus with Eclipse OpenJ9

-**When we compared the results of running OpenJDK 11 on Quarkus with either the OpenJ9 VM or the HotSpot VM, OpenJ9 started faster with a smaller footprint.**
+**When we compared the results of running OpenJDK 11 on Quarkus with either the Eclipse OpenJ9&trade; VM or the HotSpot VM, OpenJ9 started faster with a smaller footprint.**

 We recorded the following results with the REST+CRUD benchmark application: